-Say hello to the new salt bae and goodbye to dryness; the skincare sphere has a new darling, the SaltFacial.
+Say hello to the new salt bae and goodbye to dryness, the SaltFacial.

 You might think salt plus skin sounds like an unlikely recipe for skincare success, surely it will make it drier?

 That’s what I assumed but the SaltFacial boasts to slough off a layer of dead skin cells whilst simultaneously bringing moisture to the surface.

 Being a sucker for all things new and (that make my skin) shiny – the glowing, not sebum-related kind – I couldn’t resist the salty seduction of trying it out for myself.

 Read on for all you need to know about the SaltFacial; what to expect, the results it delivers and why you’ll never look at salt as simply as staple seasoning again.

 The SaltFacial is a three-part treatment that promises to improve texture and tone and to rejuvenate your skin; minimising the appearance of fine lines, wrinkles, age spots, uneven skin tone and acne scarring.
 What’s more, it can be used all over the body, including hands and feet, and in the treatment of stretch marks.